Pinterest Pixel

 5 Key Takeaways

-Creating a clean, sorted list of non-duplicate items eliminates confusion and streamlines the data analysis process.
-To achieve this in Excel, you can blend the UNIQUE function with the SORT function.
-These two complement each other seamlessly to produce a list that’s both free of repetitions and ordered.
+Creating a clean, sorted list of non-duplicate items will remove confusion and streamline the data analysis process.
+To achieve this in Excel, you can combine the UNIQUE function with the SORT function.

 =SORT(UNIQUE(range))